In Chile, world's astronomy hub, scientists fear loss of dark skies

 DISCOVERY IN PERIL

-Scientists at the Gemini Observatory, located on an ocher mountaintop over 60 kilometers southeast of those cities, say increasing light pollution has already had a measurable effect.
+Scientists at the Gemini Observatory, located on an ocher mountaintop over 60 kilometres southeast of those cities, say increasing light pollution has already had a measurable effect.

 "You can already detect streetlights at certain wavelengths," said Rene Rutten, an astronomer at Gemini.